 Exclusive costs the same as Sport, but trades the aggressive look for a more upmarket theme, with a unique style of alloy wheels and subtle chrome trim outside, and a lavish leather interior within.

 MINI has recently added MINI Teleservices and MINI eCall to the range as standard.
 MINI Teleservices monitors the car's condition throughout its life, and can detect if there's an issue with the car.
 If an issue is detected, it's able to contact your preferred MINI dealer to arrange an appointment to get it checked.

 MINI eCall is a safety system that alerts the emergency services if the car is involved in an accident, and can report on the speed of the car at impact and how many airbags were deployed.

 MINI offers a range of option packs through which you can fine-tune your car's specification list.
 The Comfort pack, for instance, adds climate control, heated front seats and rear parking sensors, while the Comfort Plus pack goes further with front parking sensors and a reversing camera, and dimming interior and exterior mirrors.

 For the full hi-tech experience, you can add the Navigation pack, that includes Apple CarPlay as of March 2018, along with a built-in 4G internet connection and improved Visual Boost radio.
-Navigation Plus Pack introduces a larger 8.8-inch display, traffic updates, wireless smartphone charging and access to the MINI Connected smartphone app, allowing owners to check on their car, send destinations to the sat nav and even lock its doors remotely.
+Navigation Plus Pack introduces a digital instrument cluster, traffic updates, wireless smartphone charging and access to the MINI Connected smartphone app, allowing owners to check on their car, send destinations to the sat nav and even lock its doors remotely.

 There's also a wide range of individual options and it's easy to get carried away.
-You can choose things like coloured accents to brighten up the interior and it's genuinely worth doing – this car is all about style, after all.
+You can choose things like coloured accents to brighten up the interior and it's genuinely worth doing if you don’t mind paying more per month – this car is all about style, after all.